jonjongames1997/SimplePedMenu/README.md

 * 2 Radio Stations will not work (Blaine County Radio & West Coast Talk Show) when crossing the county line.
 RockstarGames hardcoded this.
 You just got to deal with it.

 # Mod Compatibility
-* Hot Coffee by K-po Games - ✅ (Now Compatible)
+Hot Coffee by K-po Games - ✅

-* (Bug Fix) Karen Daniels / Michelle No Jiggle Breast / Boobs / No Neck Bug by world company - ✅
+(Bug Fix) Karen Daniels / Michelle No Jiggle Breast / Boobs / No Neck Bug by world company - ✅

-* Dildo bicycle by Chauklet -  ✅ (Compatible)
+Dildo bicycle by Chauklet - ✅

+My Ped Collection 2022 Part 1 by Nivinha - ✅

+My Ped Collection 2022 by Nivinha - ✅

+Strippers by Nivinha - ✅

+My Ig-Janet with special skills and physics by Nivinha - ✅

 # Support